 2 - Toontrack Superior Drummer

-Superior Drummer 3 by Toontrack is the ultimate drum VST software and drum software module.
+Toontrack Superior Drummer 3 is the ultimate drum VST software and drum software module.
 It comes loaded with 230 GB of real live sampled drum playing by the best drummers in the world.
 And they have been sampled in 3D 11.1 surround sound.
 What's more, there is an integrated audio-to-MIDI conversion to turn samples into MIDI notes.
 To make this even more incredible, it features an AI that can intelligently detect drum tracks you load into the software to find something that matches it in style and performance in the software's library.

-The core sound library of Superior Drummer was recorded Galaxy Studios in Belgium, a world renown state or the art studio that's in the record books for the quietest sound stage in the world.
+The core sound library of Superior Drummer was recorded at Galaxy Studios in Belgium, a world renown state of the art studio that's in the record books for the quietest sound stage in the world.
 In fact, the recording studio is so quiet, that not even the most sensitive microphones can pick up the environment.
-This means that ever sound sample you experience inside of Superior Drummer is pure and clean.
+This means that every sound sample you experience inside of Superior Drummer is pure and clean.
 With Superior Drummer, it's like you have your own Galaxy Studio inside your DAW!

 The standard kits in Superior Drummer include Gretsch, Pearl, Premier Ludwig Classic, and Yamaha.
 They were chosen by Toontrack and famous engineer George Massenburg to represent the wide range of music styles in music production.
 The kits were recorded in full 11.1 surround for you to get the best mixing benefits for your projects.
 With the kits you get sample options like mallets, rods, sticks, and brushes, to play with as well.
 Plus an unlimited variation of sound generation possibilities when you go deeper into the options.
 For instance, you can import third party samples into Superior Drummer, replacing the existing samples, and creating custom "X-Drums" with the software.